 Minecraft is a Java computer video game created by Markus Persson and inspired by the Infiniminer, Dwarf Fortress, and Dungeon Keeper games.
 Minecraft was publicly released on May 17, 2009, and by January 2011, it sold one million units in less than a month while still in Beta.
-As of November 2011, it had sold over four million units.
+As of November 2022, it had sold over 238 million copies.

 In Minecraft, a player can build anything imaginable using blocks in a three-dimensional, procedurally-generated environment.
 Blocks of sand, dirt, cobblestone, gold, gravel, sandstone, water, and other materials are available for building.
 If it's not yet available, because of the game's open nature and vast community, it's likely to be created.